syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Once the jenkins-operator deployment is ready, press <kbd>Ctrl</kbd>+<kbd>C</kbd>
 to exit the watch mode.

-If at this stage you create another Kubernetes cluster and follow similar steps of registering and configuring this new cluster, the Jenkins Promise dependencies would be automatically installed in the new cluster.
+If at this stage you create another Kubernetes cluster and follow similar steps to register and configure this new cluster, the Jenkins Promise dependencies automatically be installed in the new cluster.

 Later in this tutorial you will learn how to make certain Promises available only in certain clusters based on Promise configuration.